-Phase 1 is devoted to skills building, through a series of modules that cover the UX design process (topics like intro to UX design, user research, information architecture, interaction design, user interface design, and iteration and implementation).
-In Phase 1 you will go through lessons, both readings and videos, followed by projects.
-In total, you'll do more than 50 short projects in the first phase of the course - each module contains many hands-on exercises to help you build skills.
+Phase 1 is devoted to building skills through a series of modules that cover the UX design process, including topics like introduction to UX design, user research, information architecture, interaction design, user interface design, and iteration and implementation.
+In Phase 1 you'll complete video lessons, readings, and projects.
+In total, you'll do more than 50 short projects in the first phase of the course—each module contains many hands-on exercises to help you build skills.
 These small projects build on one another so to form a cohesive project that some student choose to showcase in their portfolios.

-Phase 2 is focused on portfolio-building, through in-depth capstone projects that you work on.
-You will work on 3+ in-depth capstone projects—a responsive web design project, adding a feature to an existing product, and a full end-to-end design projects that help you build on the foundation you developed in Phase 1.
+Phase 2 is focused on portfolio-building, through in-depth capstone projects.
+You'll work on 3 in-depth capstone projects—a responsive web design project, adding a feature to an existing product, and a full end-to-end design of a product—that help you build on the foundation you developed in Phase 1.
 We've intentionally crafter our capstone project briefs to be open-ended, so that every student develops a completely unique portfolio that stands out to recruiters and hiring managers.
 You’ll create portfolio deliverables, write case studies, and put it all together with your own online portfolio.
-We’ll also focus on getting prepared for the next steps: creating a cover letter and resume, cleaning up your online presences, and putting together an action plan for your job search.
+We’ll also focus on getting prepared for the next steps: creating a cover letter and resume, polishing your online presences, and putting together an action plan for your job search.